anker-cloud/mahindra-t2data/README.md

     *   Push and pull images from Artifact Registry.
     *   Deploy services to Cloud Run.
     *   A common approach is to grant roles like `Cloud Build Editor`, `Artifact Registry Administrator`, and `Cloud Run Developer` or more granular permissions as per your organization's security policies.
-4.  **Artifact Registry Repository:** Ensure the Artifact Registry repository specified in `scripts/deploy.sh` (default: `telco-da-repo` in `us-central1`) exists in your project.
+4.  **Artifact Registry Repository:** Ensure the Artifact Registry repository specified in `scripts/deploy.sh`  exists in your project.
 Create it if it doesn't:
     ```bash
-    gcloud artifacts repositories create telco-da-repo \
+    gcloud artifacts repositories create <AR Repo Name> \
         --repository-format=docker \
         --location=us-central1 \
         --description="Docker repository for Data Agent"